mstksg/advent-of-code-2020/reflections/day11.md

 2. Threshold for seats unseating is 4 for part 1 and 5 for part 2.

 So let's write our function parameterized on those two.
-We'll be storing our world as a `Map Point Seat`.
+We'll be storing our world as a `Map Point Bool`, where `False` represents an empty seat and `True` represents a full one.
 Floor points are not included in the map.

 ```haskell
 -- | A 2-vector type from the linear library, with a very convenient Num